 Zero loss of natural habitats

 We are working for 30 per cent of all land, seas, and freshwater to become protected areas or community conserved areas run by indigenous peoples and local communities – with a further 20 per cent managed sustainably.
-We also aim to restore 350 million hectares of forest and our most valued rivers.
+We also aim to make a substantial contribution to placing 350 million hectares of degraded and deforested landscapes under restoration by 2030, and ensure managed forests, other landscapes, seascapes and river basins are under improved management or sustainable use.

 Zero extinction of species